oslfmt/acala-solidity/README.md

 has been turned on or off.
 If off, then the transaction calling for an upgrade should fail.
 Since the upgradeability logic lies in the proxy contract, I may need to dig in to OZ's implementation.

+Most of the relevant code for this challenge was done in `contracts/`.
+The `migrations/` folder contains nothing special, besides using the OZ functions from their upgradeable plugin.
+Finally, the `tests/` directory contains some pretty in-depth testing of the contracts I did before deploying to Kovan.

 ## Transaction deploys smart contracts:
 https://kovan.etherscan.io/tx/0x225eb3b42738494f2f074ae27296c36d3adcab73944de1c01a71a92d3d924665
 https://kovan.etherscan.io/tx/0xf90abec50e8126966cfabf0b126dd903c877822318a97210ce57969064f08a48 (deploy proxy)